 The Judge limited each unit’s lead removal efforts to $140.
 A trained, licensed, and insured lead abatement contractor can’t afford to send a crew out for $140, let alone do any work.
 So, that leaves this entire project in the hands of untrained, unlicensed, and uninsured workers to perform their best guess as to how to fix the problem.
 With no lead-based paint clearance testing following their efforts.
 Surely not the outcome that will do much good for families impacted by lead-based paints.

 “…buyers and renters of housing built prior to 1978 receive certain information about lead and lead hazards in the residence prior to becoming obligated to buy or rent…..” – Lead-based Paint Disclosure Rule (Section 1018 of Title X) – EPA

 The Judge chose to exclude all homes built before 1950.

 The Judge chose to exclude all exteriors and soil.
 Paint dust falls into the soil next to buildings with lead-based paint.
 Children play in the dirt and lick their hands.
 Lead is sweet.
 Children will continue to lick and eat dirt that is sweet.
 That’s why it is important to fix this problem to avoid damage to children.

 The Judge chose to exclude all schools and businesses like pre-schools.

 Hope for Parents

 Part of Title X requires landlords to provide a pamphlet entitled Protect Your Family From Lead In Your Home.
 This document is from EPA and required by HUD.
 This pamphlet is available in all languages.
-The landlords must know about the problem; often the landlords don’t know if a door, window, or porch have lead-based paint, until it’s too late.
+The landlords are required to know about the problem; often the landlords don’t know if a door, window, garden, or porch have lead-based paint, until it’s too late.